infinityworks/101-Sessions/sessions/Snowflake-100/101/05-querying-data/README.md

 # Querying data

-Swap back to the console in browser to make use of the GUI's rendering.
+Swap back to a worksheet if you're not there already.

 The most basic query is to retrieve everything: